Q5 Balancing My Media

 To help you think about balancing media in your life, a variety of videos are provided.
 After watching each video you are asked to add your thoughts and ideas to the notes document provided.
 If you are a visual learner you may find it helpful to use a graphic organizer.

-1. To arrange and capture your thoughts and ideas about managing your Digital life, copy or download this Google doc.
+1. To arrange and capture your thoughts and ideas about managing your Digital life here are two options:

 Remember to add your thoughts and ideas to your notes document after watching the video.